segmentio/segment-docs/src/connections/destinations/catalog/matcha/index.md

 id: 6286930129cf5f85d889854f
 ---

-[Matcha](https://www.matcha.co/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) provides scoring and insights based on product usage data for Product-Led Growth companies to better detect and leverage upsell opportunities.
+[Matcha](https://www.matcha.co/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} provides scoring and insights based on product usage data for Product-Led Growth companies to better detect and use upsell opportunities.

 This destination is maintained by Matcha.
 For any issues with the destination, [contact the Matcha Support team](mailto:support@matcha.co).